Damping materials in mechanics and construction: ideas, applications and advantages

 Elastomers

-Elastomers are used in a large number of mechanical applications.
-Elastomers commonly used in industrial applications are:
+Elastomers are used in a wide range of mechanical applications.
+Elastomers commonly used in industrial applications include:

 • Silicone rubber (SI)